aws-neuron/aws-neuron-sdk/docs/neuron-runtime/tutorial-containers.md

 In other tutorials, we used tensorflow serving to compile a model and run inference.
 To do that, Neuron runtime daemon (Neuron-RTD) would be running in the background as a service, and TensorFlow serving would use a default socket to interact with neuron-rtd.

 For containerized applications, it is recommended to use the neuron-rtd container.
-It is also recommended that framework-serving is ran in its own container because neuron-rtd requires higher privileges.
+It is also recommended that framework-serving is ran in its own container because neuron-rtd requires higher privileges, which may not be desired for application code.

-Both containers are made available over ECR repositories and can be used directly.
+Neuron-rtd container is available over ECR repositories and can be used directly.
 Customers may also build their own using Neuron packages.
+Guidance on building your own custom framework serving container is outlined in Appendix A.

 Neuron-rtd container: [790709498068.dkr.ecr.us-east-1.amazonaws.com/neuron-rtd:latest]()